APA: American Psychology Association

 Acts of academic dishonesty including, but not limited to the following:

 This policy recognizes the right of faculty to manage their class, including addressing directly with students issues of academic dishonesty.
 When there is information that academic dishonesty occurred, a faculty member may choose to take action as outlined in the course syllabus, including issuing a failing grade for the assignment or the course.
-Faculty are encouraged to share that information with the CCA.
-If the CAA is aware of more than one incident of academic dishonesty by this student, in addition to the issuance of a failing grade by the faculty member, the student may be subject to disciplinary action under this policy.
+Faculty are encouraged to share that information with the Code of Conduct Administrator (CCA).
+If the CCA is aware of more than one incident of academic dishonesty by this student, in addition to the issuance of a failing grade by the faculty member, the student may be subject to disciplinary action under this policy.
 If the student believes that there is substantial evidence of error or injustice associated with a failing grade issued because of academic dishonesty, the student may file a grievance under the Student Grievance Procedure’s Grade Appeal Process.